shpaw415/frame-master-template-cloudflare-base/README.md

-# Frame Master Template: Cloudflare Pages + React + Tailwind CSS
+# Frame Master Template: Cloudflare Base

-A modern, high-performance starter template for building React applications deployed to Cloudflare Pages, styled with Tailwind CSS, and orchestrated by Frame Master.
+A modern, high-performance base starter template for building React applications deployed to Cloudflare Pages, styled with Tailwind CSS, and orchestrated by Frame Master.
+This template is based on the `cloudflare-react-tailwindcss` template but serves as the foundational base.

 ![Frame Master Template](https://img.shields.io/badge/Frame%20Master-Template-blueviolet)
 ![React](https://img.shields.io/badge/React-19-blue)